Queue Profiles

 qsub -q normal -- myscript.sh

 In this example, no job resources are specified during the qsub command.
-IDEA will determine instance type, AMI and all other required parameters based on the default values specified on Instance Info for the queue called "normal".
+IDEA will determine instance type, AMI and all other required parameters based on the default values specified on [#instance-info](#instance-info "mention") for the queue called "normal".

 Example 2: